CurveDocs/curve-docs/docs/fees/Hooker.md

 ### `duty_counter`
 !!! description "`Hooker.duty_counter() -> uint64: view`"

     Getter for the duty counter value.
-This varaible is used to record the current week number and is used to manage and reset the cooldown periods for hook compensations, ensuring that hooks do not exceed their compensation limits within a given week.
+This variable is used to record the current week number and is used to manage and reset the cooldown periods for hook compensations, ensuring that hooks do not exceed their compensation limits within a given week.

     Returns: duty counter (`uint64`).